adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-deleting-data-en_US.md

 end
 ```

 In this test case we are now using [`assert_raise/2`](https://hexdocs.pm/ex_unit/1.19.3/ExUnit.Assertions.html#assert_raise/2) to verify that calling `Queue.get_ticket/1` again will properly return `Ecto.NoResultsError` as we expect.
-As for our `TicketLiveTest` our test is as simple as triggering the button click event.
+As for our `TicketLiveTest`, our test is as simple as triggering the button click event.
 Add this to your `describe "Index" do` section:

 ```elixir
 test "deletes ticket in listing", %{conn: conn, ticket: ticket} do